Mel Douglas

 Mel Douglas is an established glass artist and Glassworks Studio Tenant with an extensive practice across several glass workshops including cold worked, kiln formed and blown glass.

 Mel’s work is held in the private collections and public institutions internationally, including the Corning Museum of Glass, New York; the Chrysler Museum of Art, Norfolk, VA; the Ebeltoft Museum of Glass, Denmark; and National Gallery of Australia, Canberra, ACT.
-Mel has received several major awards including the Tom Malone Prize 2020 and 2014 and was Canberra Glassworks 2021 Art Group Creative Fellow.
+She has received several major awards including the Tom Malone Prize 2020 and 2014, was a finalist of the Loewe Craft Prize 2023, FUSE Glass Prize and receipient of Canberra Glassworks 2021 Art Group Creative Fellow.
+Her latest residencies have included Soneva Art and Glass in the Maldives (2025), Bullseye Glass, in Portland (2024), Pitsburgh (2022) and Biot in France (2023).